nbolten/entwiner/CONTRIBUTING.md

 `entwiner` uses the [`dephell`](https://dephell.org) tool.
 For a variety of reasons (including depending on pre-alpha libraries), `dephell` should be installed globally and independently of your develpment setup, including `poetry`'s virtual environments.

+### Generating requirements.txt files

+For legacy purposes, requirements.txt and requirements-dev.txt files are automatically generated using `poetry`.
+No setup is required if you installed your environment using `poetry install`.